Market researchers can be creative. No really! We can be.

 Step #1: Conduct a Customer Survey

-What the organization views as a strength in the customer journey may not be viewed as a strength by the same customers.
+What your organization views as a strength in the customer journey may not be viewed as a strength by the same customers.

 Watch this video to learn what our market research professionals believe are the most important questions to include in a customer survey.

-Step #2: Create a Comprehensive Map of the Customer Journey
+Step #4: Create a Map of the Customer Journey

 Once you have each laid out, you will need to create a comprehensive map and overview of the journey including each touchpoint (no matter how small or minor).

-Finally, identify the areas which need the most improvement.
+Finally, identify the areas that need the most improvement.
 These touchpoints become your priority focus for the next steps and outcomes.

 The ultimate goal of a customer journey map is to make the following claim: